Eindhoven Airport: Development since the 1980s

 On the civilian side, the airport has continued to grow and is now the second-largest airport in the Netherlands.
 To accommodate this, in early 2012 work to expand Eindhoven airport was started including the addition of a 120-room Tulip Inn Hotel.

 On 27 May 2017, a parking garage collapsed during construction.
 The cause of the collapse was determined to be a construction error; the floors were made of prefabricated concrete slabs, and the connection between the slabs did not meet safety requirements.
 The reduced strength of the construction, in combination with the heat on that day, resulted in the partial collapse of the building.
 Nobody was injured or killed.

 In October 2018, Ryanair announced it would be closing its base at the airport on 5 November 2018.
-Construction of a 4 star hotel by Holiday Inn was started in 2018; the hotel opened in 2019.
+Construction of a 4 star Holiday Inn hotel was started in 2018; the hotel opened in 2019.

+In 2021, the airport announced a terminal extension will be built from 2025, expanding the terminal from 27300 sqm to 35000 sqm.